 5 Tips for Creating Organizational Charts

-Creating a decent organizational chart requires you to apply logic as well as basic graphic art skills.
-Your chart needs to reflect a logical plan for a team structure that will ensure that the proposed work will get done in an efficient, effective way.
-However, the chart also has to be designed in a way that is easy to interpret, which brings in the design element.
+Creating a decent organizational chart requires you to apply logic and basic graphic art skills.
+Your chart needs to reflect a logical plan for a team structure that will ensure the proposed work will get done in an efficient, effective way.
+In addition, the chart should be designed in a way that is easy to interpret, which brings in the design element.

-Below are a few pointers on how to develop your chart so that it is has a clean design and is easy to interpret:
+Below are a few pointers on developing your chart so it is has a clean design and is easy to interpret:

 - Organize by reporting lines and function: When an organizational chart works well, the reader can see at a glance the number of senior-level staff on a project and the number of people reporting to each senior person.
 It also helps to organize by function--for example, a single box grouping all staff in a certain area--rather than creating a chart that shows each staff person in a separate box, which can create a cluttered chart that is difficult to read.